baljinder78/Full_Stack_Notes/FullStackbasic_notes/Back-End.md

 Backend is also known as **Server**

 Here are some Back-end technologies:

 - Node js
 - Springboot
 - PHP
 - ASP

-Backend helps to store and intract with data in **database**
+Backend helps to store and intract with data in **database**.